-- Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - The Headteacher and Mrs Clare Hughes, governor, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges. - The Headteacher and Senior Teacher are responsible for - o procuring filtering and monitoring systems. - documenting decisions on what is blocked or allowed and why. - o reviewing the effectiveness of our provision. - o overseeing reports. - o ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the IT service provider have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - o any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The IT service provider have technical responsibility for: - maintaining filtering and monitoring systems. - o providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - working with the DSLs to procure systems, identify risks, carry out reviews and carry out checks.
+- Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Mr P.Ryan and Mrs C Hughes, governor, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges. - The Headteacher is responsible for - o procuring filtering and monitoring systems. - o documenting decisions on what is blocked or allowed and why. - o reviewing the effectiveness of our provision. - o overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and staff have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - o any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The Headteacher will liaise with technical support who have technical responsibility for: - o maintaining filtering and monitoring systems. - providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - o procuring systems, identify risks, carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.

-- All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.
+6.2.2 Decision making and reviewing our filtering and monitoring provision

-Decision making and reviewing our filtering and monitoring provision
+- When procuring and/or making decisions about our filtering and monitoring provision, the Headteacher works closely with the IT service providers/staff.
+We have opted for the Medway system of Netsweeper which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the Headteacher; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community.

-- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the IT service provider.
-Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the DSLs, all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by undertaking monthly checks by the two DSLs in the Headteacher's office ensuring confidentiality can be achieved.
-Checks are logged/recorded, any technical concerns are flagged to the IT service provider and safeguarding concerns are actioned by the DSL etc.in line with this policy.
+• In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations.
+These checks are undertaken by the DSLs.